beuri97/seng365-restfulAPI-assignment/README.md

 Images within the `storage\default` folder should not be removed, when reloading the server these will be copied to storage\images where the server can add, update or delete them when running.

-If you find an inconsistency or issue with the reference server please reach out to Morgan English `morgan.english@canterbury.ac.nz`.
+If you find an inconsistency or issue with the reference server please reach out to Morgan English.